As usual when we pose a question, like:

 The net result of these considerations is a rule-of-thumb that the Coulometric method is the better choice where moisture content is less than 1% and the sample will work with available solvents.
 Other samples are candidates for the Volumetric Karl Fischer method.

-Did This Answer -- When To Use The Coulometric or Volumetric Karl Fischer Method?
+Did This Answer the Question -- When To Use The Coulometric or Volumetric Karl Fischer Method?

 Hope this helped shed a little light on the comparative benefits of Coulometric and Volumetric Karl Fischer.